laurenthanhvo/1-fifthrobocar/README.md

 ros2 topic echo /pvtgeodetic
 ```

-The command that actually shows the streaming `-20000000000.0` values is:
+The command that shows the streaming values is:

 ```bash
 ros2 topic echo /pvtgeodetic